Throughout my career as an artist, craftsman and teacher, I have given a great deal of thought to creativity, where it comes from, how to nurture it.

 - Mihaly Csikszentmihalyi, The Art of Seeing: An Interpretation of the Aesthetic Encounter

-- Mihaly Csikszentmihalyi, Creativity: Flow and the Psychology of Discovery and Invention
+- Mihaly Csikszentmihalyi, Creativity: The Psychology of Discovery and Invention

 - W.A.
-Mathieu reads (2 CD set): The Listening Book, Discovering Your Own Music, and The Musical Life, Reflections on What It Is.
-Available though www.ManifestSpirit.com.
+Mathieu’s The Listening Book: Discovering Your Own Music, and The Musical Life, Reflections on What It Is.

-This CD set appears to be about creating music.
+A 2 CD audio set, read by the author, is available though www.ManifestSpirit.com.
+These books appear to be about creating music.
 Just substitute seeing, feeling, and touching words for the sound words on the CD to take a wondrous journey through creativity.